RazaSalah/Udacity-TravelApp/README.md

 # Additional Customizations

--Trip Duration:
+## Trip Duration:
 Allow users to input the duration of their trip.

--Currency Converter:
+## Currency Converter:
 Integrate a currency converter to display local currency information.

--Multiple Destinations:
+## Multiple Destinations:
 Enable users to plan multi-destination trips.

--User Authentication:
+## User Authentication:
 Implement user accounts to save and retrieve trip details.

 ## the languages used:
--HTML, CSS, JavaScript
+- HTML, CSS, JavaScript
--Node.js, Express.js
+- Node.js, Express.js
--External APIs for weather and image data
+- External APIs for weather and image data